aisoft-red/llamapal/README.md

 ## Demo

-Here is LlamaPal in action add commentary to a basketball game:
+Here is LlamaPal in action adding commentary to a basketball game.

 ![Demo](data/demo/processed_frames_image.gif)